 Despite losing three of their most valuable players: Perks, Vulcan and Zven, C9 still remain worthy to be on our top 5 2023 LCS Power rankings.

 While the previously dominating bot lane may be no more, they have found new strength in Berserker and Zven.
 They decided to gamble everything on two talented players who have proved their worth.

 Blaber, was also an upcoming talent and the 22 year old has confirmed after being fostered by Cloud 9 in their academy team.
 Fudge remains a pillar of stability on top lane and his addition from is expected to improve the early game for the team.
 The decision to move Fudge from top lane to mid lane didn’t work and was reversed.

 If not for the overly diverse nature of the Evil Geniuses roster, they would be ranked within the top 3 in the 2023 LCS Power rankings.

 The team’s roster comprises of very strong individual players from all around the world.
 However, as Ssumday comes from Korea, FBI from Australia, Jojopyun from Canada, Inspired from Poland and Vulcan from Canada, it poses a major question, would communication within the team exist?

 With proper communication and synergy, there is no doubt EG would easily contest the top teams in NA.
 However, the possible lack of communication considering their recent team may spell disaster.
 What is certain is that they have strong supports, having to choose between Ignar and Vulcan.

 5. Team SoloMid

-This year, TSM’s 2022 roster is stacked with Chinese talent.
-Broken Blade and Bjergsen performed extremely well throughout the previous splits, but they are both out of the picture.
+This year, TSM’s 2022 roster was stacked with Chinese talent.
+Broken Blade and Bjergsen performed extremely well throughout the previous splits, but they are all out of the picture.